 This is normal, and when Internet filters are enabled, it is set to block the transit DoT/DoH by default to avoid DNS query leaks.

 2. When DoT/DoH proxies are manually specified in Keenetic, and one of the internet filters, Adguard DNS or Cloudflare DNS, is enabled, the internal system domains and internet checks are resolved first via DNS proxies, i.e. manually specified DNS addresses.

-3. To prevent a DNS query from being hijacked, you must specify the domain when adding a DNS server.
+3. To prevent a DNS query from being hijacked, specify the domain when adding a DNS server.
 For example:

 4. You can check DNS queries for the Cloudflare service by visiting https://www.cloudflare.com/ssl/encrypted-sni/